The Hitching Ring now has a new store platform to serve you better. It provides an improved shopping cart and order confirmation experience.

 Penlight

-Disposable penlight.
-Good for checking eyes and color of horse's gums in dim light settings.
+Necessary for checking eyes and color of horse's gums in dim light settings.
+Handy pocket light with battery

 A few short videos from Horse Side Vet Guide showing how to assess a horses "color" and "cap refill time" Check the normal color of your horses gums, and how they feel, and practice getting a capillary refill time.
 This is good information to be able to communicate to your veterinarian.
 Pale, dark red, or dry and tacky gums are abnormal.